mmbman/Katagiri/bendowa-notes.md

 >
 > MD: All buddhas continuously abide in it, but do not leave traces of consciousness in their illumination.
 Sentient beings continuously move about in it, but illumination is not manifest in their consciousness.

+##### 7

+> いまをしふる功夫辦道は、證上に萬法をあらしめ、出路に一如を行ずるなり。
+>
+> SZ: The concentrated effort in pursuit of the way that I teach here brings the myriad dharmas into existence based on verification and practices their oneness on the path leading out.”
+>
+> EB: The negotiation of the Way with concentrated effort I now teach makes myriad dharmas exist in realization, and, by transcending realization, practices a total Reality.
+>
+> MD: The concentrated endeavor of the way I am speaking of allows all things to come forth in enlightenment and practice, all-inclusivenesss with detachment.

+- This line is discussed in [“Kuge: Flowers in the Sky – Talk 3”](1988-08-27-Kuge-Talk-3).

+- “Makes myriad beings exist in realization” is also mentioned in [“Baika: Plum Blossoms – Talk 2” at 30:13](1988-12-03-Baika-Talk-2#3013)

+- “Concentrated effort” is *kufū* (功夫).
+In Chinese the term is pronounced *kung fu* and today is associated with the martial arts, but it refers to “any study, learning, or practice that requires patience, energy, and time to complete.” ([Source: Wikipedia, “Kung fu (term)”](https://en.wikipedia.org/wiki/Kung_fu_(term)) *Kufū* is discussed in [“Baika: Plum Blossoms – Talk 3”](1988-12-04-Baika-Talk-3).

+##### 8

+> その超關脱落のとき、この節目にかかはらむや。
+>
+> SZ: When we pass beyond those barriers and slough them off, how could we be concerned with these particulars?
+>
+> EB: When you go over the barrier, casting off all bondages, you are not affected by such segmented distinctions.
+>
+> MD: Passing through the barrier and dropping off limitations, how could you be hindered by nodes in bamboo or knots in wood?